TwoSune/lumbearjack/README.md

 When uploading the gerber zip files, use the default PCB settings.

-Note that when uploading to JLCPCB, the upload tool may not detect the dimensions of the PCB from the gerber files and may not generate a preview image.
-This appears to be an issue with JLCPCB and you can manually enter the PCB size as 94.6x285mm.

 ![PCB](images/pcb.jpg)

-If you want to use a plate, there are gerbers for an FR4 plate.
-You will need two plates, one for each half of the keyboard.
+If you want to use a plate, there are [gerbers for FR4 plates](https://github.com/peej/lumberjack-keyboard/tree/smd-usbc/plates/gerbers).
+For the split plate, you will need two plates, one for each half of the keyboard.

 # Construction